-Giving in 2020 looks a little different.
+Giving in 2021 still looks a little different.
 We are offering opportunities to donate to the Thanksgiving Food Drive and the Virtual Giving Tree.
-We are also hosting coffee sales for the St. Jean Baptiste Committee.

 Virtual Giving Tree

-In “normal” times, parishioners provide over 1500 gifts to 10-13 organizations.
-COVID-19 makes achieving this annual goal a challenge.
-At this time we are working to fulfill the wish lists of the following organizations: Christ House, Fr.
+We are working to fulfill the wish lists of the following organizations: Christ House, Fr.
 McKenna Center, Hope and a Home, Kino Border Initiative, Mary House, Northwest Center, Sister Parish St. Jean Baptiste, Spanish Catholic Center, and St. Ann’s Center for Children, Youth and Families.
-As the initial requests are fulfilled, we will continue to add names and “wishes.”

 Please select an organization and follow the instructions for giving included on the sign-up genius or wish list.
-Some volunteer coordinators are receiving gifts at their homes, so do not be surprised if a home address of a parishioner is the shipping destination.
-If you would prefer to make a cash donation to our “North Pole,” you may do so through our virtual giving site or by mailing a check to Holy Trinity, Attn: Ashley Klick, with “Giving Tree #189” in the memo.
+If you would prefer to make a cash donation to our “North Pole,” you may do so through our online site or by mailing a check to Holy Trinity, Attn: Ashley Klick, with “Giving Tree #189” in the memo.
 These funds will be used to purchase gift cards for teens and adults and to fulfill any outstanding wish list items.

 The mission of Christ House is to provide comprehensive and compassionate health care to sick, homeless persons in the District of Columbia, and to assist them in addressing critical issues to help break the cycle of homelessness.
-Items on the Giving Tree wish list include handheld razors and hand held radios and earbuds.
+Items on the Giving Tree wish list include digital alarm clocks and hand held radios and earbuds.
 These may be purchased on the North Pole Amazon Wish List.
 Shop Now

 Fr.
 McKenna Center

 The Father McKenna Center is an independent 501(c)3 in the Ignatian Catholic tradition, steps from the US Capitol in Washington, DC.
 They serve men struggling with homelessness and families in Ward 6 dealing with food insecurity.
-Items on the Giving Tree list are for children and caregivers in Ward 6.
-Over 40 gifts still need to be purchased!
+Items on the Giving Tree list are for children of families in Ward 6.

 Hope and a Home

 Hope and a Home’s mission is to empower low-income families with children in D.C. to create stable homes of their own and to make lasting changes in their lives.
-Items on the Giving Tree list are for members of the 25 families (children/teenagers) they currently serve.
-There is a sign up list for items that are not readily available on Amazon.
-There is also an Amazon wish list.
-All items should be shipped to Holy Trinity.
-Just added and many gifts are needed!
+Items on the Giving Tree list are for members of the 27 families (children/teenagers/adults) they currently serve.

 Spanish Catholic Center